VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

-\item \textit{DR5: Portability}.
-Devices built with the toolkit should be portable and powered by batteries, communicate with external devices via wireless protocols, and use lightweight components to ensure a comfortable wearing experience. \end{itemize}
+\item \textbf{DR5: Portability}.
+Devices built with the toolkit should be powered by batteries, communicate with external devices via wireless protocols, and use lightweight components to ensure a comfortable wearing experience. \end{itemize}